 Whether you are a high school student, an intern in a private company or an experienced professional in any field, you need to take notes and write down important things throughout the day.
 Do keep in mind that the culture of note-taking is not new as it has been a method of conveying ideas for hundred of years.
 But, now it’s more important than ever.

 Before the digital age, there were note pads and pencil scratches.
 However, the rise of desktops and smartphones have opened the gates to new and powerful tools to take the place of pen and pencils.

-So today, we have compiled a list of 15 best note-taking apps to help you choose the perfect one for yourself, which will assist you with your job throughout the day.
+So today, we have compiled a list of the 15 best note-taking apps to help you choose the perfect one for yourself, which will assist you with your job throughout the day.

 With checklist mode, you can organize your lists like grocery items or a shopping list.
 It also allows you to organize your notes by color.
-All your notes and personal stuffs on ColorNote is secured with AES encryption, a standard data encryption technique used by agencies around the world.
+All your notes and personal stuff on ColorNote is secured with AES encryption, a standard data encryption technique used by agencies around the world.

 Price: Free, $39/ year

-CintaNotes is a Microsoft owned note taking application.
+CintaNotes is a Microsoft owned note-taking application.
 With CintaNotes you can capture and store any text over the internet, including images and documents.
 It allows you to organize your text and notes with tags, however, if you are not comfortable with tagging, don’t worry, it can automatically sort out notes based on user-defined rules.